Rapptz/discord.py/docs/api.rst

 Nearly all classes here have :ref:`py:slots` defined which means that it is impossible to have dynamic attributes to the data classes.

-The only exception to this rule is :class:`abc.Snowflake`, which is made with dynamic attributes in mind.
+The only exception to this rule is :class:`Object`, which is made with dynamic attributes in mind.